 Try new things.
 Take risks.
 Have fun.

 The name of your character can really set the tone for the rest of the character creation process.
 It can also set the tone for the game.
 The more creative and evocative the name, usually, the more memorable the character.
 You could have the most interesting backstory, funny quirks and dynamic outside-the-box hijinks with your character, but if his name is "Fandolf", that's all anyone is going to remember.

 It's fine to want to make a character like that guy in that movie you like, but try to put a spin on it that makes the character your own, as well.

 Remember, a great name leads to a great character.

 Choose a Class

 A character's class represents a profession, such as fighter or wizard.
 If this is a new character, he or she starts at 1st level in this chosen class.
-As the character gains experience points (XP) for defeating monsters, he goes up in level, granting him new powers and abilities
+As the character gains experience points (XP) for defeating monsters, they go up in level, granting them new powers and abilities

 If your character is a spell caster that prepares spells (such as a wizard) you will need to determine the spells your character starts with.
 Consult your GM to determine this list.

 It is usually a good idea to discuss your class selection with the other players in your group, to ensure that your party will have a good mix of abilities.
 It is strongly recommended that at least one person play a healing class.
 It is also very helpful to have a tank character who can soak up a lot of attacks that might otherwise land on the more delicate characters.
 Damage classes will keep the fights shorter, meaning the party will take less damage (dead monsters don't do damage, usually).
 In the end, though, you should play the class you want to play, and have fun.
 A party without a healer can get by with potions, scrolls and rods, or just sleep off their damage.
 Perhaps not optimal, but certainly playable.